alex1115alex/Wearables-Telescope/README.md

 ### Teleprompter screen improvements

-I made the teleprompter screen its own distinct thing, as opposed to just a wrapper for "drawMiddle()".
+I made the Teleprompter screen its own distinct thing, as opposed to just a wrapper for "drawMiddle()" (which now no longer exists).

 ### Random dumb drink name generation function in the app

-I wanted to use the Telescope for another project, so I added a function to the app (which also works as a demo for the teleprompter function) that generates a dumb fake drink name and sends it to the device.
+I wanted to use the Telescope for another project, so I added a function to the app (which also works as a demo for the Teleprompter function) that generates a dumb fake drink name and sends it to the device.
 Drink names range from "incredibly dumb" to "incredibly inappropriate".
 If someone ever uses this, have fun :D